Petroleum Authority of Uganda: Location

 The headquarters of PAOU is at 34-36 Lugard Avenue, in Entebbe, on the northern shores of Lake Victoria.
 The coordinates of the headquarters of the authority are:0°03'15.0"N, 32°28'52.0"E (Latitude:0.054167; Longitude:32.481111).

 Governance

-The chairperson of the board is Jane Mulemwa, a Ugandan chemist and academic.
+The chairperson of the board was Jane Mulemwa, a Ugandan chemist and academic.
 Other members of the board are Bernard Ongodia, Kevin Aanyu, Noble Banadda, Lynda Biribonwa, Doreen Kabasindi Wandera and Kiryowa Kiwanuka.
 In June 2016, Ernest Rubondo was appointed as executive director and chief executive officer of PAOU.
 Having served the prescribed four years, the first board was disbanded and a new board was appointed and sworn in, in 2020.

+In 2024, a new board was appointed by the head of state and vetted by parliament.
+The composition of that board as of 19 July 2024, is as illustrated in the table below.

 Other considerations

 In January 2019, the Cabinet of Uganda made a decision "to formally join the Extractive Industries Transparency Initiative (EITI) as a member state".
 According to the government spokesperson, the decision was intended "to enhance the revenue collection process, boost finances and minimize mismanagement of oil and gas revenue".